Veterans Pride Program - Frequently Asked Questions

 What is the Yellow Ribbon Program?

-Institutions have the option of participating in a matching program called The Yellow Ribbon Program with the cooperation of the Department of Veterans Affairs.
-Through this program the institution can waive up to 50% of any excess expenses the veteran may incur by enrolling in a more expensive program.
+Fairfield University currently partners with The Yellow Ribbon Program with the cooperation of the Department of Veterans Affairs.
+Through this program, the institution can waive up to 50% of any excess expenses the veteran may incur by enrolling in a more expensive program.
 The VA will then match that same amount, making it possible for some veterans to receive up to 100% coverage of additional charges.

 Is there other funding available through Fairfield University?